Free Illinois Arrest & Criminal Records (Check Every IL County)

 1. Open the Illinois State Police (ISP) website.

-4. Once registered, log into the account and do a name-based search for Illinois criminal records.
+4. Once registered, log into the account and do a name-based search for criminal records.

 Source: Illinois State Police25